google/skia-buildbot/perf/COCKROACHDB.md

 ## Migrations

-Migrations can be applied from the desktop by using the migrations command line app, which can be installed by:
+Migrations can be applied from the desktop by using `perf-tool`.

-    go get -tags 'cockroachdb'  github.com/golang-migrate/migrate/cmd/migrate

-Now port-forwarding the database port for the cockroachdb instance, for example:

-    kubectl port-forward perf-cockroachdb-0 26257

-Then run the migrations:

-    migrate -verbose -path ./migrations/cockroachdb/ -database cockroachdb://root@localhost:26257/skia?sslmode=disable up
+    perf-tool database migrate --config_filename=my-config.json

 ## Backups